63°F

 The military said another five rockets were launched from the southern Gaza city of Khan Younis toward central Israel, setting off air raid sirens in Tel Aviv.
 Two women were lightly wounded, according to first responders, and there was minor damage.
 The military said it struck the launch sites.

-Meanwhile, the families of hostages still held in Gaza gathered near Prime Minister Benjamin Netanyahu’s Jerusalem residence and stood during a two-minute siren.
+Families of hostages still held in Gaza gathered near Prime Minister Benjamin Netanyahu’s Jerusalem residence and stood during a two-minute siren.

 “We are here to remind (the hostages) that we haven’t forgotten them,” said Shiri Albag, whose daughter Liri is among the captives.
-In a speech addressing Netanyahu, she said: “We wont let you rest until all of them are back, every last one of them.”
+In a speech addressing Netanyahu, she said: “We won’t let you rest until all of them are back, every last one of them.”

 Netanyahu, who has come under heavy criticism for the security lapses on Oct.
 7 and for not yet returning all the hostages, spoke at a small ceremony in Jerusalem, saying: “We went through a terrible massacre a year ago and we arose as a nation as lions.”